Kaushik2003/V4/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who help make StudySync better
+- Thanks to all contributors who help make V4 better
 - Built with love for the student community
 - Special thanks to the open-source libraries that make this project possible